 During the proposal development stage, proposal teams often work with a variety of functional and technical experts to create their data.
 Developing the proposal’s cost estimate and schedule is typically an iterative process.

 Some teams prefer to begin developing the schedule first while others prefer to begin fleshing out the cost estimate first.
 Either way, at the end of the proposal development process, the two should be telling the same story.
 The data must be fully traceable.
 The schedule activity start and finish dates, durations, and resource loading should align with the cost estimate work package start and finish dates, durations, and resource assignment time phased values.
-The bi-directional cost and schedule integration with P6 in BOEMax proposal software is designed to accommodate either approach.
+The bi-directional cost and schedule integration with P6 in BOEMax cost estimate software is designed to accommodate either approach.

 How Does this Bi-Direction Cost and Schedule Integration with P6 Work?

 Let’s say your proposal team prefers to begin on the schedule side.
 Typical steps include: